realworldocaml/book/en/fcm.md

 with the associated module (`I.Query_handler`).

 The bundling together of the module and the value is in many ways reminiscent of object-oriented languages.
-One key difference, is that first-class modules allow you to package up more than just a functions or methods.
+One key difference, is that first-class modules allow you to package up more than just functions or methods.
 As we've seen, you can also include types and even modules.
 We've only used it in a small way here, but this extra power allows you to build more sophisticated components that involve multiple interdependent types and values.

-Now let's turn this into a complete, running example, by adding a command-line interface, as shown below.
+Now let's turn this into a complete, running example by adding a command-line interface.

 ```frag
 ((typ ocaml)(name fcm/query_handler.topscript)(part 13))